Oracle ULA

 The key takeaway is that a PULA only optimizes cost under aggressive growth scenarios.
 Before committing, run best-case and worst-case projections:

 • When does the PULA deal become cheaper than a normal ULA or pay-per-license?
-For example, do you need to triple your current usage for the PULA to pay off?
+For example, do you need to triple your current usage to pay off the PULA?

 Also factor in the ongoing costs: that 22% support fee compounds annually.
 What starts as $4M/year could be well over $5M/year a few years later due to typical support uplift rates.
 Over a decade or more, support fees will outpace the initial license fee.